OTHER PLATO PROGRAMS

 Annually, PLATO members travel with an educational guide for two to three weeks.
 Members travel together after participating in a study group on the country or area they plan to visit.
 Recent trips include Ireland, Turkey, Sicily, Cuba, and China.

-PLATO members can enjoy 3 days of discussions on various topics, hiking, swimming, tennis, field trips, games, great meals, late night chocolate dipping, and other activities.
-The rgetaway is generally held at an outdoor retreat location within an hour’s drive of PLATO.
+PLATO members enjoy three days of discussions on various topics, hiking, field trips, games, great meals, late night chocolate dipping, and other activities.
+The getaway is generally held at an outdoor retreat location within an hour’s drive of PLATO.

 Social events are an important element to the PLATO community.
-These events include an annual holiday luncheon in the winter, an annual luncheon/business meeting in the summer, new-member brunches, trips to plays or places of interest, and other social events.
+These events include an annual holiday luncheon in the winter, an annual luncheon/business meeting in the summer, new-member brunches, trips to plays, places of interest, and other social events.

 Our location in Westwood Village is accessible by public transportation.
-PLATO is within walking distance of the Geffen Playhouse and Hammer Museum, as well as, numerous restaurants and movie theaters.
-From PLATO, it’s easy to hop on UCLA’s BRUIN BUS, which provides free transportation to many public lectures on the UCLA campus nearby .
+PLATO is within walking distance of the Geffen Playhouse, Hammer Museum, numerous restaurants and movie theaters.
+From PLATO, it’s easy to hop on UCLA’s BRUIN BUS, with free transportation to public lectures on the nearby UCLA campus.